 "Blast, they're serving spaghetti again," David said with a disgusted look on his face as the familiar smell of marinara sauce and pasta.
 Nozomi also didn't seem to care for the scent and wrinkled her nose.

-"Looks like you're going to have to go without lunch again."
+"Looks like you will go without lunch again."
 The cat girl said.

 "I'll live," David said with a frown on his face.
-The friends proceeded to seat themselves at their usual table by the window in the cafeteria.
+The friends seated themselves at their usual table by the window in the cafeteria.
 This time, John broke the ice and spoke.

 "Hey, have you heard?"
 John asked.